Dandariene/Dandariene/README.md

 ### Hello, welcome! 👋
+### I'm Dandariene 👩‍💻

+I live in 🇧🇷
+I'm a student of Sistems Analysis and Development 👩‍🎓 I like to read 📚 travel 🏖️ and love technology. 👩‍💻
+I study front end development and my goal is to becomean exxcellent professional in the field.

 <!--
 **Dandariene/Dandariene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.